Electro1512/MetroidAPrime/docs/setup_en.md

 Once you do, follow these steps to connect to the room:

+0. (Optional): If you want the `apmp1` file to automatically open your game for you, then right click any existing `iso` file you have and select "Open With" then browse to and select `Dolphin.exe`
 1. Double click the `apmp1` file.
 If you have not done so before, it will ask you what program you want to open it with.
 Click "Choose another program" and browser to your Archipelago directory.
 Select `ArchipelagoLauncher.exe`.
 2. Be patient, after clicking the `apmp1` file, it can take a minute to have the client and patched iso showup
 3. If this is your first time, it will prompt you for an input iso.
 Select your Metroid Prime USA V1.0 (0-00) iso
-4. Once the output iso file appears in the same directory as your `apmp1` file (it should have a name `AP_XXXX.iso`), open it with Dolphin
+4. Once the output iso file appears in the same directory as your `apmp1` file (it should have a name `AP_XXXX.iso`), open it with Dolphin (or if you associated the file type with Dolphin, sit back and enjoy watching the computer do this menial task for you)
 5. After the game is running, connect the Metroid Prime Client to the room by entering the server name and port number at the top and pressing `Connect`.
 For rooms hosted on the website, this will be `archipelago.gg:<port>`, where `<port>` is the port number.
 If a game is hosted from the `ArchipelagoServer.exe` (without `.exe` on Linux), this will default to `38281` but may be changed in the `host.yaml`.